Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Application to demand for trains in France

 Different routes may share the same intermediate destination.
 For instance, Bordeaux is the intermediate destination of Paris-C\^ote basque and Paris-Toulouse.
 Importantly, no tickets were sold between the intermediate and the final destination, e.g. no Bordeaux-Toulouse tickets are sold on the Paris-Toulouse route.
-The reason for this surprising practice was that tickets were only controlled on the departure platform by a service firm, rather than by iDTGV employees in the trains (as is usually done by SNCF).
-This experimental measure was one of many others at iDTGV aiming at reducing cost.
+The reason for this surprising practice was that tickets were only controlled on the departure platform by an external firm, rather than by iDTGV employees in the trains (as is usually done by SNCF).
+This tentative measure (among many at iDTGV) aims at reducing costs.

 The trains are split into economy class and business class cars of fixed sizes.
 Revenue management was implemented almost independently between the two classes, i.e. under the sole constraint that prices in economy class are always lower than in business class.
 This constraint was very seldom binding in practice, so we ignore it hereafter.
 We focus on the economy class, which represents most of the sales (roughly $70\%$ in terms of seats and $67\%$ in terms of revenue).
 In this category, there are 12 fare classes corresponding to 12 prices sorted in ascending order.
-The price of a given fare class, at a peak time or off peak and for some origin-destination trip (e.g. Paris-Bordeaux) remained constant for several months (e.g. from 03/01/2007 to 10/31/2007) before being adjusted marginally, mostly to account for inflation.
+The price of a given fare class, at a peak or off peak time and for some origin-destination trip (e.g. Paris-Bordeaux) remained constant for several months (e.g. from 03/01/2007 to 10/31/2007) before being adjusted marginally, mostly to account for inflation.
 Contrary to SNCF, iDTGV did not make any third-degree price discrimination, so there was no discount for young people, old people or families.